JuliaApproximation/FastGaussQuadrature.jl/README.md

 =========
 A Julia package to compute `n`-point Gauss quadrature nodes and weights to 16-digit accuracy and in `O(n)` time.
 So far the package includes `gausschebyshev()`, `gausslegendre()`, `gaussjacobi()`, `gaussradau()`, `gausslobatto()`, and `gausshermite()`.
 This package is heavily influenced by <a href="http://www.chebfun.org">Chebfun</a>.

 An introduction to Gauss quadrature can be found <a href="http://en.wikipedia.org/wiki/Gaussian_quadrature">here</a>.
+For a quirky account on the history of computing Gauss-Legendre quadrature, see [3].

 ## Our Aims